 What have you been working on lately?

 Right now – not to sound like a douchey car commercial or anything – we’re living [in an] unprecedented time.
 But we’ve been fortunate to work some amazing projects early in relation to COVID-19.
 For one, we co-founded Artist Relief, which is the first unrestricted relief grant program in the US for artists across all disciplines that are now in dire financial need.
 We’re currently distributing the first hundred $5,000 dollar grants.
 It’s the result of an unprecedented level of collaboration.
 Groups like the Academy of American Poets, Artadia, Creative Capital, and the Foundation for Contemporary Arts, MAP Fund, National YoungArts Foundation, and United States Artists.
 All small to mid-sized national arts grant-makers came together to make this happen.
 We’ve worked with them to launch this very broad national campaign.
 All these organizations really stuck their necks out to help artists directly, you know?

 How do you mean?

-Well, major foundations are more comfortable giving money to organisations rather than individual artists.
-But we’re at a time right now, where the government is not serving artists in a significant way.
-You know, they’re kind of on the outside looking in terms of relief money.
-Because they’re not technically small businesses – at least a lot of them.
+Major foundations are more comfortable giving money to organisations rather than individual artists.
+But we’re at a time right now where the government is not serving artists in a significant way.
+They’re kind of on the outside looking in, in terms of relief money, because they’re not technically small businesses – at least, not a lot of them.
 They’re not covered by PPP; there’s so many roadblocks.